binder-project/binder-control/README.md

 process manager that also manages optional background services (a database, a logging stack,...) using Docker Compose.

+### Prerequisites
+ 1. _PM2_: `npm install pm2 -g`
+ 2. (optional, for background services only) _Docker_: https://docs.docker.com/linux/step_one/
+ 3. (optional, for background services only) _Docker Compose_: https://docs.docker.com/engine/installation/linux/ubuntulinux/
+ 4. (optional, for Kubernetes service only) _Vagrant_: https://www.vagrantup.com/downloads.html
+ 5. (optional, for Kubernetes service only) _VirtualBox_: https://www.virtualbox.org/wiki/Downloads

+### Installation
+`binder-control` is designed to be installed globally and used from the command line.

+`npm install binder-control -g`

 ### Getting Started

 If you've created a new GCE instance specifically for Binder, and you'd like to proceed with the [default](conf/example.conf) configuration options, then `binder-control start-all` will